MarquezProject/marquez/docs/dataset.md

 Each dataset must be associated with a **source**.
 A source is the physical location of a dataset, such as a table in a database, or a file on cloud storage.
 A source enables the logical grouping and mapping of physical datasets to their physical source.

 Therefore, given a namespace and logical dataset name, we can resolve the physical name and location of a dataset.
 For example, let's say we have the logical name `my-source.my-dataset` under the namespace `my-namespace` associated with the source `my-source`.
-Using the [DatasetAPI](https://marquezproject.github.io/marquez/openapi.html#tag/Datasets), the physical name would resolve to `public.mytable` with `jdbc:postgresql://localhost:5431/mydb` as the physical source of the datasets.
+Using the [DatasetAPI](https://marquezproject.github.io/marquez/openapi.html#tag/Datasets), the physical name would resolve to `mydb.public.mytable` with `jdbc:postgresql://localhost:5431/mydb` as the physical source of the datasets.